 This article is the third article in FITNESS 101 series.

 In this article, you’ll learn about why you must lift weights, especially if you are a woman.

 You need to lift weights as a woman!
 No, I’m not talking about those pink, 1kg dumbbells that have become some women’s favourite.
 I’m talking about weights.

 One reason is that many cardio exercises don’t require special instructions or equipment.
 For instance, you don’t need anyone to teach you how to walk or run; these are movement patterns that come naturally to every healthy human (You may need someone to coach you on the proper running form if you plan to make distance running a hobby.
-Having a running coach will help you become a better recreation runner and help you prevent running-related injuries).
-And don’t need any instructor to teach you how to groove to the beat of your favourite songs; you just want to move with the beat But when it comes to strength training, you have to know what you are doing and do it the right way for it to be safe and effective.
+Having a running coach will help you become a better recreation runner and help you prevent running-related injuries), and don’t need an instructor to teach you how to groove to the beats of your favourite songs; you just want to move with the rhythms.
+But when it comes to strength training, you have to know what you are doing and do it the right way for it to be safe and effective.

 Some women don’t want to lift weights because they think lifting weights will make them look bulky like men.